ucsd-cse30-f17/pa4-public/README.md

 # PA4: Binary Search Tree (in C and Assembly)
 In this assignment, you will write several C functions and two ARM assembly functions.
-To implement your binary search tree of strings, you will need to use dynamic memory allocation.
+The goal of this assignment is for you to implement Binary Search Tree class using dynamic memory allocation.

 ### 0. Getting Started
 The Github Classroom link for your starter code is here: